selmahabota/atlantbh/README.md

     ```bash
     npm run runAllTestsHeadlessChrome
     ```
-5. To run all tests in Headed mode using Electron browser:
+5. To run all tests in Headed mode using Chrome browser:
     ```bash
     npm run runAllTestsHeadedChrome
     ```